keyle2112/Analytics-Portfolio/README.md

 ![ROC curve for the logistic regression spam classifier, AUC 0.943](Email_Spam_ROC_Curve.png)

 *The curve maps the tradeoff between catching spam and wrongly flagging real mail.
-The steep climb near the left edge means roughly 80% of spam can be caught while misflagging under 10% of legitimate messages.*
+The steep climb near the left edge means roughly 80% of spam can be caught while while wrongly flagging under 10% of legitimate messages*

 **Impact:** Illustrates why headline accuracy is an insufficient success metric when the two error types carry unequal real-world cost.